ioncodes/layle.me/content/posts/lego-rock-raiders-ru.md

 0047821A | C3          | ret
 ```

 Reading the disassembly (I omitted a few things) reveals a loop that increments from address A to B and adds the 32bit value located at said address to a counter.
 This counter is then subtracted by a known value, and the result is then used to subtract the value that `ESP` points at. `ESP` "just so happens" to point to the next function executed.
-Therefore, if the checksum (the counter) does not match the predetermined value, the subtraction will be non-zero, which in turn means the first 4 bytes of the next function are subtracted by the leftover amount.
+Therefore, if the checksum (the counter, or `EAX`) does not match the predetermined value, the subtraction will be non-zero, which in turn means the first 4 bytes of the next function are subtracted by the leftover amount.
 Short pseudocode:

 ```c
 for (int i = 0; i < SIZE; i++) {